Baked Chicken Wings

 Cravings some wings?
 These crispy Baked Chicken Wings are so easy to make.
 They are tender, juicy wings that have a homemade rub that is out of this world.
 An easy appetizer or fun dinner recipe!

 Sometimes I make these for dinner, too!
 I know they seem like an appetizer, but adding a side dish like baked beans, crack potatoes or a healthy veggie like asparagus turns them into a fun dinner.
-The kids love the little wings and eating with their hands.
-Yes, it’s a little messy but they love it!

 So, serve them for parties or make them for dinner – either way, you’re going to want to give these juicy, tender baked wings a try!
 I also have air fryer chicken wings, too!

-What I LOVE about these Baked Wings
+What I LOVE About These Oven Baked Chicken Wings

 - They are perfectly crispy every single time thanks to our secret ingredient in the rub.